 What else can key limes be used for?

-Key limes make a fantastic ingredient in salsas and marinades, liven up the standard limeade, and look great as a garnish on cocktails, pies and cakes.
+Key limes make a fantastic ingredient in salsas and marinades, liven up traditional limeade, and look great as a garnish on cocktails, pies, and cakes.
 It also lends its unique tartness to my magic Key Lime Pudding Cake and Key Lime Smoothie.

-This homemade key lime pie is perfect to serve for a creamy, fresh, and tart spring or summer dessert or, if you're like me, just make it because you can't get enough of it. 🙂
+This homemade key lime pie will become your favorite new recipe.
+It's the perfect spring or summer dessert with its creamy tart flavor or, if you're like me, just make it because you can't get enough of it. 🙂 Believe me, this easy key lime pie recipe is bound to become a family favorite.

 More Key Lime Recipes